Padum: Geography

 Padum is at the centre of the tri-armed Zanskar valley.
 It has an average elevation of 3,669 m.
 There are several villages to the north-east of Padum leading to Karsha monastery.

 People

-Padum is largely inhabited by people of Tibetan descent who follow Tibetan Buddhism, but there is a sizable Muslim population (accounting for ~40% of the town's population and growing steadily), mainly Balti, who have been present in Padum since the 17th century.
+Padum is largely inhabited by people of Tibetan descent who follow Tibetan Buddhism.
+There is also a sizable Muslim population that's been established for several centuries who share several aspects of Zanskari culture and origins.

 Town

 The sub-divisional capital Padum is a town of the Zanskar sub-division or tehsil in the Kargil district of Ladakh state, India.
 The Zanskar River flows through the valley from its source at the Drang Drung glacier of the Pensi La.
 The Zanskar River joins the Lungnak River near Pibiting village.

 A number of notable Buddhist monasteries are located near Padum, including Bardan Monastery and Karsha Monastery and the newly built Dalai Lama Photang.
 The Phugtal Monastery is accessible from here.
 It is a day's trek from Dorzang, the end of the road leading from Padum.